'Auctions Are Everywhere': 2020 Economics Nobel Goes To 2 Americans

 "Auctions are everywhere and affect our everyday lives," the prize committee said in a statement.
 Milgrom and Wilson's work "benefit[s] sellers, buyers and taxpayers around the world."

 Many of the questions in auction theory revolve around information.
 Do bidders know what competitors are bidding?
-Do they all put the same value on the item being auctioned off?
+Do they all put the same value on the item being auctioned?

-The committee recognized Milgrom and Wilson not only for their basic research into the behavior of auction participants but their application of those findings to design better auctions.
+The committee recognized Milgrom and Wilson not only for their basic research into the behavior of auction participants, but for their application of those findings to design better auctions.

-Auctions are now used to price Internet ads, wholesale electricity, fishing permits and carbon pollution credits.
+Auctions are now used to price all kinds of things including Internet ads, wholesale electricity, fishing permits and carbon pollution credits.

 Despite his groundbreaking work, Wilson acknowledged he's generally not much of an auction buyer.